f14-bertolotti/shacpp/rebuttal.md

 > I am also curious about the design space of improving bad simulator gradients.

-While we do not perform an extensive analysis on the design choices for improving the enviromen gradients.
+While we do not perform an extensive analysis on the design choices for improving the environment gradients.
 Section D.2 offers a preliminary results comparing the transformer gradients with the mlp gradient.
-Our intuition is that the neural network architecture has definetely an impact.
-However, a more in depth study comparing normalization layer, weigh decay, optimizers and etc. would be needed in order to draw meaningful conclusions.
+Our intuition is that the neural network architecture has definitely an impact.
+However, a more in depth study comparing normalization layer, weigh decay, optimizers, etc. would be needed in order to draw meaningful conclusions.